Why shrink Extended Partition on Windows Server 2008?

 What else can you do with the unallocated space after shrinking?

-With the new generated unallocated space from Extended Partition, you can create another Primary partition with the help of AOMEI Partition Assistant Lite.
+With the new generated unallocated space from Extended Partition, you can create another Primary partition with the help of AOMEI Partition Assistant Server.

-2. Don’t worry.
-Now click “Advanced” in the left corner to unfold hidden options.
-Switch “Logical Partition” into “Primary Partition” and you’ll find the partition color becomes green.
+2. Now click “Advanced” in the left corner to unfold hidden options.
+You can change “Logical Partition” into “Primary Partition”.

 3. Preview the operation outcome, the E drive is created as Primary partition.
 Click “Apply” > “Proceed”.